-Meteor showers occur when dust or particles from asteroids or comets, entering the Earth's atmosphere at very high speed.
-When they hit the atmosphere, meteors rub against air particles and create friction, heating the meteors to more than 3,000 degrees Fahrenheit.
-The heat vaporizes most meteors, creating what we call shooting stars (most become visible at around 60 miles up).
-Some large meteors splatter, causing a brighter flash called a fireball, which can often be heard up to 30 miles away.
+Meteor showers occur when dust or particles from asteroids or comets enter Earth's atmosphere at very high speed.
+When they hit the atmosphere, meteors rub against air particles and create friction, heating the meteors.
+The heat vaporizes most meteors, creating what we call shooting stars.

 Most meteors are very small, some as tiny as a grain of sand, so they disintegrate in the air.
 Larger ones that reach the Earth's surface are called meteorites and are rare.